 Our website is finally in its second incarnation.
 On the face of it you may not think its looks much different.
 We like that!
-We liked the old look but this has some new features and this includes a ‘shop’ where people can either buy our books and posters, or donate, or swap some information and get them for free.
-Click here to take a look!
+We liked the old look but this has some new features and this includes a ‘shop’ where people can get our books and posters for free.

 We think that it’s a great reward for us to get information about and contact with people who love our work!
 Please spread the word.